toonketels/Notes/backbone-marionette.md

 * Why is addRegions and buildRegions in applciation object not called automatically during intializaton/boot?
   => to allow flexibility?
-* Difference between itemView and collectionView?
+* Difference between itemView and collectionView?test